Search engine is loading. Please wait...

 Speed limits

 Speed limits vary by road type and are always signposted.
 In many towns and cities, limits are commonly around 40 to 60 km/h.
-On highways, they are often between 80 and 120 km/h depending on the road and region.
-Pay close attention to local signs and speed cameras, which are common on major routes.
+On highways, limits are often between 80 and 120 km/h depending on the road and region.
+Watch for speed cameras, which are common on major routes.

 Traffic rules